Melodrama

 A melodrama is a dramatic work in which plot, typically sensationalized for a strong emotional appeal, takes precedence over detailed characterization.
 Melodrama is "an exaggerated version of drama".
 Melodramas typically concentrate on dialogue that is often bombastic or extremely sentimental, rather than on action.
 Characters are often flat and written to fulfill established character archetypes.
 Melodramas are typically set in the private sphere of the home, focusing on morality, family issues, love, and marriage, often with challenges from an outside source, such as a "temptress", a scoundrel, or an aristocratic villain.
 A melodrama on stage, film, or television is usually accompanied by dramatic and suggestive music that offers further cues to the audience of the dramatic beats being presented.

 In scholarly and historical musical contexts, melodramas are specifically Victorian dramas in which orchestral music or song was used to accompany the action.
 However the term melodrama is now also applied to stage performances (Victorian or otherwise) without incidental music, novels, films, television, and radio broadcasts that display the previously mentioned qualities.
-In modern contexts, the term melodrama is generally pejorative, as it suggests that the work in question lacks subtlety, character development, or both.
-By extension, language or behavior that resembles melodrama is often called melodramatic; this use is nearly always pejorative.
+In modern contexts, the term melodrama is generally pejorative, as it suggests that the work in question lacks subtlety or character development.
+By extension, language or behavior that resembles melodrama is often called melodramatic, usually as a pejorative term.